Your WebFiling Authentication Code

 What is the WebFiling Authentication Code?

-The code, sometimes called the 'web filing code' is a 6 digit alphanumeric code which is issued to each company by Companies House.
+The code, sometimes called the 'web filing code' is a 6 character alphanumeric code which is issued to each company by Companies House.
 It's used to authorise information filed online, whether this is through Companies House themselves, or through a third party service (such as Company Wizard).

-The code is the equivalent of an officer's signature and should be treated with the same care you would use for your credit/debit card PIN.
+The code is the equivalent of an officer's signature and so should be treated with the same care you would use for your credit/debit card PIN.
 If someone knows your code, they would have the ability to change your company's details.

 How do I get a code?